 From 2007-2012, the GTAC worked collaboratively with MSDE staff and LEA Supervisors to update the Code of Maryland Regulations (COMAR) 13A.04.07 Gifted and Talented Education.
 In 2009, COMAR 13A.12.03.12: Gifted and Talented Education Specialist was adopted.
 The final COMAR update was adopted in 2012.

 In 2009, additional COMAR, 13A.12.03.12 Gifted and Talented Education Specialist, were adopted.
 This established criteria for earning certification as a Maryland Gifted and Talented Education Specialist.

 In 2010, the Excellence in Gifted and Talented Education (EGATE) Awards program was initiated.
 This recognition program honors Maryland public schools that offer exemplary gifted and talented education programs that align with the objectives and criteria set out in the Maryland Criteria for Excellence: Gifted and Talented Program Guidelines and the Code of Maryland Regulations (COMAR) 13A.04.07: Gifted and Talented Education.
-Each year, the GTAC awards formal recognition to schools who apply and fulfill the requirements to become an EGATE school.
+Each year, the GTAC awards formal recognition to schools that apply and fulfill the requirements to become an EGATE school.
 EGATE schools are awarded this designation for a period of three years and must re-apply and fulfill all requirements again at the end of their term, in order to continue to be recognized as an EGATE school.